JoeyRussoniello/frosts/README.md

 - `.count(column: string):number`
 ---

-## Excel Integration Functions
+## Other Functions
-These utility functions help seamlessly read/write data to and from Excel Workbooks
+These utility functions help seamlessly read/write data to and from Excel Workbooks, or configure the frosts namespace
 ---
 #### 🔹 `df_from_range(range: ExcelScript.Range): DataFrame` - Converts an Excel range (including headers) into a `DataFrame`.
 ```ts